Estimated reading time: 4 minutes

-One of the most important tasks you will have as a small business owner is setting prices for your products or services.
+As a small business owner, one of the most important tasks you will have is setting prices for your products or services.
 Pricing is a critical component of the marketing mix.
 When your prices are right, they can drive sales, maximize profits, create a preference for your brand, and play a key role in positioning and branding.
-However, mispricing your products or services can spell disaster for your business and hurt your brand and your bottom line.
+However, mispricing your products or services can spell disaster for your business and hurt your brand and bottom line.

 1. Cost-plus pricing.

-Cost-plus pricing is one of the easiest and most widely used pricing strategies.
-With this method, you add a markup percentage to the total amount you spend on materials, production, equipment and employee salaries.
+Cost-plus pricing is one of the most straightforward and widely used pricing strategies.
+With this method, you add a markup percentage to the total amount you spend on materials, production, equipment, and employee salaries.

 For example, Nicol’s Organic Puppy Treats sells boxes of organic biscuits that require $4.00 for production/ingredients, $1.75 for labor costs, and $1.00 for packaging.
 The total cost to produce one box is $6.75, and Nicol’s Organic Puppy Treats applies a 40% markup ($2.70) to each box to achieve a product price of $9.45.